k9mail/k9mail-docs/docs/en/current/settings/account.md

 a message.

 ### Strip signatures on reply
-When this is checked K-9 Mail will try to detect the correspondents signature and remove it when quoting the original message.
+When this is checked K-9 Mail will try to detect the correspondent's signature and remove it when quoting the original message.

+### Upload sent messages

+Upload sent messages to your account's Sent folder if the send was successful.

 ### Outgoing server

-Please see [Configuring the outgoing server](../accounts/add.md#configuring-the-outgoing-server) for the available settings.
+Please see [Configuring the outgoing server](../accounts/outgoing.md#configuring-the-outgoing-server) for the available settings.